-- Building Committee coordinates development and upgrading of school facilities and monitors progress through these development and upgrade works. - Canteen Committee provides nourishing lunches for your children and raises approximately \$50,000 per annum for school equipment.
-Working as a canteen volunteer is a great opportunity to be at school when it's all happening see your children, teachers and friends in action. - Uniform Committee maintains supplies of all school uniforms for the convenience of parents and generates significant funds for the school. - Grounds Committee plans and implements improvements to the grounds and outdoor facilities for students.
-Working bees provide a pleasant opportunity to contribute to your school and to socialise. - Alumni Committee building an Alumnus to build a relationship between the school, current students and ex students. - Publicity Committee ensures the activities of the school and P&C are promoted to the local community, and works with the school in its promotional activities. - Social Committee organises parent welcome evenings, provides refreshments at student progress review evenings, music nights, open days, and P&C meetings. - Sports Committee assists coordination of sporting activities, uniforms, sponsorship and support. - Technology Committee assists with the school's technology initiatives. - Year Coordinators parents and friends of students in specific Year groups provide general assistance and support in activities and functions related to the Year groups.
+- Building Committee - coordinates development and upgrading of school facilities and monitors progress through these development and upgrade works. - Canteen Committee provides nourishing lunches for your children and raises approximately \$50,000 per annum for school equipment.
+Working as a canteen volunteer is a great opportunity to be at school when it's all happening see your children, teachers and friends in action. - Uniform Committee maintains supplies of all school uniforms for the convenience of parents and generates significant funds for the school. - Alumni Committee building an Alumnus to build a relationship between the school, current students and ex-students. - Publicity Committee ensures the activities of the school and P&C are promoted to the local community, and works with the school in its promotional activities. - Social Committee organises parent welcome evenings, provides refreshments at student progress review evenings, music nights, open days, and P&C meetings. - Sports Committee assists coordination of sporting activities, uniforms, sponsorship and support. - Technology Committee assists with the school's technology initiatives. - Year Coordinators parents and friends of students in specific Year groups provide general assistance and support in activities and functions related to the Year groups.